-True two-shot molding is an attractive option for any application that involves two compatible materials and can be further optimized by working with an experienced two-shot and multi-shot provider like SIMTEC Silicone Parts.
+Two-shot molding is an attractive option for any application that involves two compatible materials and can be further optimized by working with an experienced two-shot and multi-shot provider like SIMTEC Silicone Parts.

-True, two-shot molding and overmolding are both good choices and best depending on the materials and application.
+Two-shot molding and overmolding are both good choices and best depending on the materials and application.
 If you have multiple mating materials and components however, multi-shot molding may be your best option.

 WHAT IS MULTI-SHOT INJECTION MOLDING?

 Multi-shot molding is a hybrid of overmolding and two-shot molding with numerous variations.
-As is the case with true two-shot molding, in true multi-shot injection molding, all components are molded and integrated in the same machine, process and cycle.
+As is the case with two-shot molding, in multi-shot injection molding, all components are molded and integrated in the same machine, process and cycle.

 The process works like this: